 Established policy actors have understood the dynamics of policy change.
 As a result, they spend a lot of their resources on building networks and learning how to design effective frames (i.e. presenting ideas in a compelling manner).
 They anticipate windows of opportunity or even create them, instrumentalizing exogenous events to achieve their goals.
 They sustain their engagement over time.
 They have teams monitoring policy activity, and collecting intelligence on what is being discussed, how, and how to participate in such debates.

 Historically, drastic policy changes have very often happened as a function of external events, such as wars or natural disasters.
 This would imply that policy actors should wait for unusual events to trigger overreaction to then re-orient attention.
-However, this is not a valid strategy with extreme risks for ethical and financial reasons.
+However, this is not a valid strategy with global catastrophic risks for ethical and financial reasons.
 First, waiting for the first signs of a global catastrophe to manifest would likely harm millions of individuals and at worst could lead to reaching a point of no return beyond which civilization collapses.
 Second, even if we can react, reacting is often more costly than maintaining redundancy for crisis preparedness.

 While the process of underreaction and overreaction might be imperfect, it might be functional for dealing with problems that do not risk collapse.
 It is a dangerous choice, however, when it comes to handling risks that could wipe out a large part of current generations and plausibly all future ones.
 Therefore, there is a need to reinforce preventive action.

 From a short-term perspective, we cannot change the behavioral, social and institutional fabric that leads to under- and overreactions.
 This dynamic has been observed across contexts over the last two centuries.
 Therefore, without changing the core processes of institutions, mitigating global catastrophes requires at least the following: